jerryhgladinet/docs/admin/source/chapter01.rst

    4. Mirroring of local network shares for Team Collaboration in the Cloud.
    5. Provide drive mapping and file locking functionality for files in the Cloud.

-The |prodname| is software built on top of the Microsoft Web Platform.
+The |prodname| is a software built on top of the Microsoft Web Platform.
 It provides file access and sharing functionality from PCs, Macs, File Servers, Web Browsers and Mobile Devices.

 The services can be deployed in flexible combinations to meet different needs.
 There are two primary ways to deploy the |prodname|.

-    1. Deploy in the same site as the File Servers and Active Directory domain controllers:
+    1. Deploy the server in the same site as the File Servers and Active Directory domain controllers:

     .. image:: _static/SelfHostedCentreStackDirectShare.svg